trinodb/trino/docs/src/main/sphinx/functions/json.rst

 .. note::

     Cast operations with supported :ref:`character string types
-    <string-data-types>` treat the input as a string, not validated as JSON.
+    <string-data-types>` treat the input as a SQL string, not validated as JSON.
-    This means that a cast operation with a string-type input of invalid JSON results in a succesful cast to invalid JSON.
+    This means that a cast operation with a SQL string-type input results in a successful cast to a JSON object with a string value.

-    Instead, consider using the :func:`json_parse` function to create validated JSON from a string.

 The following examples show the behavior of casting to JSON with these types::